-- 3.1.3.1 Is first and foremost the understanding of what is in the mind of the sender. - 3.1.3.2 When the understanding is the same or consistent between both we have a successful communication experience. - 3.1.3.3 When the understanding varies significantly between both we have a failed communication experience. - 3.1.3.4 Corrupted communication occurs when the goal of communication is to purposefully confuse the receiver, or when the receiver doesn't want to hear and understand what is being said. - 3.1.3.5 The receiver is always attempting to understand the sender's message. - 3.1.3.6 The goal of communication is understanding where sender and receiver come together. - 3.1.3.7 Art and music are also forms of communication where the artist attempts to draw you into an experience where thoughts, or emotions can be transmitted. - 3.1.3.8 Modern art primarily conveys an emotional message what do you feel when you interact with the work of art? - 3.1.3.9 Contemporary art provides the benefit that you can inquire of the artist what they intended to say. - 3.1.3.10 Ancient art is more difficult we have to discover what the artist was trying to convey, and we cannot ask them if we are correct.
+- 3.1.3.1 Is first and foremost the understanding of what is in the mind of the sender. - 3.1.3.2 When the understanding is the same or consistent between both sender and receiver, we have a successful communication experience. - 3.1.3.3 When the understanding varies significantly between both sender and receiver, we have a failed communication experience. - 3.1.3.4 Corrupted communication typically occurs in three areas: 1) when the interpretive goal of communication is subverted to purposefully confuse the receiver, or 2) when the interpretive goal of communication is manipulated for the interpreters benefit or self-interest, or 3) when the receiver doesn't want to hear and understand what is being said. - 3.1.3.5 The receiver is always expected to be attempting to understand the sender's message. - 3.1.3.6 The goal of communication is understanding where thought sharing between sender and receiver come together. - 3.1.3.7 Art and music are also a form of communication where the artist attempts to draw you into an experience where thoughts, or emotions can be transmitted. - 3.1.3.8 Modern art primarily conveys an emotional message, provoking the question of "what do you feel when you interact with the work of art?" - 3.1.3.9 Contemporary art provides the benefit that you can inquire of the artist what they intended to say. - 3.1.3.10 Ancient art is more difficult we have to discover what the artist was trying to convey, and we cannot ask them if we are correct.
 The most reliable way to interpret is to inquire of a scholar who has made this particular art form or artist their life's work they can provide answers and insights into what the sender was saying based upon their knowledge and familiarity with the author. - 3.1.3.11 The sender invents meaning; the receiver discovers meaning. - 3.1.3.12 Personal application occurs after the receiver understands the sender's message.
 The meaning of the message remains the same as the sender intended, but the life experiences of the individual may expand the appreciation of the message.
 In a sense, it now has a "new meaning to me" but it is not a different meaning than the sender intended.

-3.3.2 Potential problems
+3.3.2 Potential Problems:

 - 3.3.2.1 Faulty encoding is the language being delivered properly understandable?
-The message can be rendered more difficult through improper use of language accents that affect delivery, inflection, slang, and colloquialisms all complicate language. - 3.3.2.2 Faulty decoding occurs from a number of failures on the part of the receiver: - 3.3.2.2.1 Do we have a sufficient command of the language to properly understand what is said? - 3.3.2.2.2 Are we being lazy or dishonest in our hearing, translation or interpreting? - 3.3.2.2.3 Are we actively involved asking questions of the speaker or the writer? - 3.3.2.2.4 Do we presume too much?
+The message can be rendered more difficult through improper use of language accents that affect delivery, inflection, slang, and colloquialisms can all complicate language and understanding. - 3.3.2.2 Faulty decoding occurs from a number of failures on the part of the receiver: - 3.3.2.2.1 Do we have a sufficient command of the language to properly understand what is being said? - 3.3.2.2.2 Are we being lazy or dishonest in our hearing, translation or interpreting? - 3.3.2.2.3 Are we actively involved asking questions of the speaker or the writer? - 3.3.2.2.4 Do we presume too much or leap to conclusions before having done the work of interpreting?